 - Our union has signed an agreement with Avamere to ensure that workers have the support they need around the COVID-19 crisis, like paid time off, childcare benefits and enhanced health and safety protections.
 Click here to read the full letter.

-- Oregon Supported Living Program (OSLP) has reached a Memorandum of Agreement (MOU) to address workplace conditions.
+- Oregon Supported Living Program (OSLP) has reached a Memorandum of Agreement (MOU) to address workplace conditions, as well as a Hazard Pay agreement.
 This modifies leave policies, administrative protocols, and accruals are now updated through the end of April to support OSLP employees while doing their support work.
 Click here to read it.

 - Alvord Taylor has reached a Memorandum of Agreement (MOU) addressing workplace and leave policies for those working during the Coronavirus pandemic.
 Click here to read it.